Lercher/CocoR/Readme.md

 has a new command line option that forces UTF-8 processing.

 * Declarative, language independent AST -
-Forming an abstract syntax tree (AST) from the parse can e done using semantic actions.
-However, this couples the AST generation to the target language.
-With this extension some prototyping can be done to explore the desired object hierarchy.
+Forming an abstract syntax tree (AST) from the parse can be done using semantic actions.
+However, this couples the AST generation strictly to the target language.
+With this extension, some prototyping can be done to explore the desired object hierarchy.
 Starting with the extraction of the token from a terminal or nonterminal or a literal, you can give them names and form lists.
-As these objects travel up the call tree, you can compose objects and lists from named objects deeper in the call tree.
+As these objects travel up the call tree, you can compose objects and lists from named objects deeper in the call tree by reusing the names of your productions.
 If all runs well, you get at toplevel a structured object made up from other objects, lists and string as leaf datatype.
-With functions to inspect the structure and export it to JSON.
+There are functions to inspect the structure and export it to JSON.

 ## Token Inheritance